-Weyerhaeuser Company holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-ON Semiconductor still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Weyerhaeuser Company holds the cleaner structural position, with stability as the main driver and valuation adding further support.
 In the market, ON Semiconductor carries the stronger setup — intact trend against Weyerhaeuser Company's broken trend.
 That leaves a split case: the structural lead stays with Weyerhaeuser Company, but the market is not currently confirming it.

 These two companies are linked by measured long-term financial trajectory similarity within the selected peer universe.